floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 ==== Fault tolerance

-The impact of a failure in a monolith application is greater than in modular architectures, as the entire application is affected.
+The impact of a failure in a monolith application is greater than in modular architectures, as the entire application is affected @grzybek_2019_architectural_drivers.
 The risk of a system failure can be mitigated by replicating the application, but this comes with a significant cost.
 Distributed architectures are more tolerant to individual failures, as the failure of one module or service does not affect the entire application, and can be resolved quicker @grzybek_2019_primer.
 Communication between modules or services is done over a network, where failures and delays are expected.